Crestview Aggravated Battery with a Deadly Weapon Attorney

 Depending on the specific facts of your case, Aggravated Battery with a Deadly Weapon will be charged as either a second degree felony, or first degree felony.
 The potential penalty ranges from 15-30 years in prison.

 At a minimum, under Florida sentencing guidelines, this charge is a level 7 offense which calculates out to a minimum of 21 months in prison.
-If the victim was injured during the incident, the minimum sentence can be raised to 24-51 months in prison.
+If the victim was injured during the incident, the minimum score can be raised to 24-51 months in prison.

 What can a Crestview criminal lawyer do to help me?